-The CYWUSB6932/CYWUSB6934 ICs feature three sets of interrupts: transmit, receive (CYWUSB6934 only), and a wake interrupt.
+The CYWUSB6932/CYWUSB6934 ICs feature three sets of interrupts: transmit, received (CYWUSB6932 only), and a wake interrupt.
 These interrupts all share a single pin (IRQ), but can be independently enabled/disabled.
-In transmit mode, all receive interrupts are automatically disabled, and in receive mode all transmit interrupts are automatically disabled.
+In transmit mode, all receive interrupts are automatically disabled, and in transmit mode all receive interrupts are automatically disabled.
 However, the contents of the enable registers are preserved when switching between transmit and receive modes.